-Dr. Gary Brown had previously served as executive vice president of Mercyhurst North East from 1996-2011 before taking on a new post as senior vice president and chief financial officer at the Erie campus from 2011-2014.
-He returned to the Mercyhurst North East campus as chief operating officer in January 2014 following the retirement of Dr. Kenneth Zirkle.
+Dr. Gary Brown had previously served as executive vice president of Mercyhurst North East from 1996 to 2011 before taking on a new post as senior vice president and chief financial officer at the Erie campus from 2011 to 2014.
+He returned to the Mercyhurst North East campus as chief operating officer in January 2014.

-Brown earned a bachelor of arts in biology from The College of Saint Rose in Albany, N.Y.
-He went on to Southern Illinois University at Carbondale in Carbondale, Ill., to earn a master of science in college student personnel and a doctor of philosophy in educational administration and higher education.
+Brown earned a Bachelor of Arts in biology from The College of Saint Rose in Albany, N.Y.
+He went on to Southern Illinois University at Carbondale in Carbondale, Illinois, to earn a Master of Science in college student personnel and a doctor of philosophy in educational administration and higher education.

-Brown serves as financial advisor to Integlio Productions, a board member of the Lake View Country Club, local advisory board member of First National Bank, and board member of Brevillier Village Retirement Community.
+Brown serves as financial advisor to Integlio Productions and is a board member of the Lake View Country Club, a local advisory board member of First National Bank, and a board member of Brevillier Village Retirement Community.